-Over the last fifteen years, through the African Economic Forum, Columbia University has hosted many of the most prominent African leaders across business, politics, law, academia, and other fields.
+Over the last sixteen years, through the African Economic Forum, Columbia University has hosted many of the most prominent African leaders across business, politics, law, academia, and other fields.

 These range from heads of State, central bank governors, CEOs of the continent’s largest firms, philanthropists, and groundbreaking entrepreneurs and innovators.
 Through this, the Forum engages students, faculty, professionals and members of the Columbia community in thinking about the opportunities and challenges facing the continent.
 By bringing together the African societies at Columbia Business School, Law School, School of International Public Affairs, and College, the Forum is uniquely interdisciplinary, and draws from expertise across specialties.